MRJPEREZR/docker-k8s-terraform-tuto/README.md

 - remove the default Nginx configuration located at `/etc/nginx/conf.d/default.conf`,
 - copy `./nginx/nginx.conf` into the container at the above location.

+### Redis service

+This is a simple Redis service directly deployed in the `docker-compose.yaml` file without a `Dockerfile`.
+Redis is a NOSQL database software focused on availability used for storing large volumes of data-structures (typically key-value pairs).

+use the base image `redis:alpine`

+In order to perform healthchecks while Redis is running, there must be a volume attached to the container.
+You will need to mount local the repo directory `./healthchecks/` into the `/healthchecks/` directory of the container.

+The check is done by executing the `redis.sh` script.

+### PostgreSQL database service

+This is a simple PostgreSQL service directly deployed in the `docker-compose.yaml` file without a `Dockerfile`.

+Use the base image `postgres:15-alpine`

+The same logic applies for healthchecks, mount a volume, use `postgres.sh` for running checks.

+Moreover, in order to persist the data that comes from the votes, you need to create a Docker volume and attach it to the container.
+The volume will be named `db-data` and attached to the `/var/lib/postgresql/data` directory inside the container.

 ### Networking